ABOUT US

 LA STEM Timeline

-The LA STEM Collective grew out of efforts to expand out-of-school time (OST) opportunities for the children of Los Angeles.
+The LA STEM Collective grew out of efforts to expand out-of-school time (OST) opportunities for the children of Los Angeles and was founded with anchor funding from The Eli and Edythe Broad Foundation.
 With a strong belief in the value of informal education for the development of children, the LA STEM Collective has made this issue the focus of our work.
 We want to close the opportunity gap.
 We strive to weave together a strong network of diverse sectors to create an ecosystem that allows all learners the opportunity to become creative, critical thinkers and doers.

 2020